mumble-voip/mumblekit/README.markdown

 Fetching dependencies
 ---------------------

-To build this you need the iPhone 3.2 SDK (the iPad SDK), or the (as of now, unreleased) iOS 4 SDK from Apple.
+To build this you need the iOS 4 SDK from Apple.
 The iOS 4 SDK requires Snow Leopard.

 Before starting your build, you will need to check out the re- quired submodules.